edcarp/ed-dash_fair-bio-practice_template/index.md

 * But what does it mean in practice?
 * How can a biologist incorporate those principles in their workflow?
 * We will learn that becoming FAIR and following OS practices is a process.
+* We will learn how to work more efficient with the data

 We will teach you how planning and using the correct set of tools you can make your outputs ready for public sharing and reuse.